RMLio/rmlmapper-java/README.md

   - For examples on how to use functions within RML mapping documents, you can have a look at the [RML+FnO test cases](https://github.com/RMLio/rml-fno-test-cases)
 - configuration file
 - metadata generation
-- output formats: nquads (default), turtle, trig, trix, jsonld, hdt
+- output formats: nquads (default), turtle, trig, trix, jsonld, hdt, [jelly](https://w3id.org/jelly)
 - join conditions
 - targets:
   - local file